GPPing/RTW/README.md

 # RTW
-A method for differential expression analysis of single-cell RNA-seq data based on the discrete generalized beta distribution
+An efficient statistical method for differential expression analysis of single-cell RNA-seq data

  R version 4.2.2